jdx/mise/docs/dev-tools/backends/spm.md

 This relies on having `swift` installed.
 You can install it according to the [instructions](https://www.swift.org/install).

+> [!NOTE]
+> If you have Xcode installed and selected in your system via `xcode-select`, Swift is already available through the toolchain embedded in the Xcode installation.

 ## Usage

 The following installs the latest version of `tuist`